pixie-io/docs.px.dev/content/en/05-reference/01-admin/03-deploy-options.md

 By default, Pixie uses images hosted on `gcr.io`.
 Pixie allows you to specify a custom image registry for clusters which may not have access to `gcr.io` or for users who simply want to host their own images.

+### Prerequisites
+* Install the [crane](https://github.com/google/go-containerregistry/blob/a748190e18d49e759b7e28309f576dba82280d47/cmd/crane/README.md#install-from-releases) cli utility.
+This will be used to copy Pixie's source images to your registry while keeping the the image digest intact.
+Note that `docker tag` and other tools that change the image digest will fail to install during the final deploy step.

 ### Collect the Vizier images

 1. Download the Vizier artifacts: